 Test Development Committees

-Test development committee members receive training in writing and reviewing psychometrically sound examination questions.
-Their work is guided by ETS assessment specialists and psychometricians who generate and analyze statistics and data on the exams, maintain databases of items and previous exams, and assist the committee in preparing new test forms (versions).
+New test development committee members receive training in writing and reviewing psychometrically sound exam questions.
+Their work is supplemented by assessment specialists and psychometricians who generate and analyze statistics and data on the exams, maintain databases of exam questions and test forms, and assist the committee in preparing new test forms.

 Becoming a Committee Member